Anxiety Awareness and Management · · 14 min read

 Implement Breathing Techniques to Alleviate Symptoms

-2. 4-7-8 Breathing: Inhale through your nose for a count of four, hold your breath for seven counts, and then exhale through your mouth for eight counts.
+2. 4-7-8 technique: Inhale through your nose for a count of four, hold your breath for seven counts, and then exhale through your mouth for eight counts.
 This technique is designed to calm your nervous system and has been associated with improved mood and reduced stress symptoms.
 It can be a valuable tool for managing pressure in your life.

-3. Box Breathing: Inhale for a count of four, hold for four, exhale for four, and hold again for four.
+3. Box breathing: Inhale for a count of four, hold for four, exhale for four, and hold again for four.
 Picture a box as you breathe, completing one side with each phase.
 This method not only fosters a sense of rhythm and control but also enhances focus and alleviates feelings of panic.

 Follow the arrows to learn and practice each breathing technique.
 Each box contains simple steps to help you manage anxiety and regain control over your breathing.